zeropress-app/zeropress/README.md

 - **[`zeropress-pages`](https://github.com/zeropress-app/zeropress-pages)**
   User-facing pages optimized for SEO, performance, and global delivery

-> 💡 This repository is the main entry point.
+> 💡 This repository is the gateway to the three ZeroPress codebases.
-> Dive into individual repositories when you want to build or contribute.
+> Use it as the starting point to navigate `zeropress-core`, `zeropress-studio`, and `zeropress-pages`.

 ---